shaddaidan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file hello will be in the working directory
 Write a script that will play the StarWars IV episode in the terminal.

+Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.